dimitriskokoretsis/qPCR.CFX.process/README.md

 -   The “sample” field is used both for the name of the reaction template and for its biological replicate number.
-The biological replicate number should be the last element and separated by space from the sample’s name.
+The biological replicate number should come last and be separated with a space from the sample’s name.
 For example: “template name X”, where X is the biological replicate number.
 Sample name doesn’t matter for calculations in standard curve reactions, as the same template is always used.
 Use a descriptive name for your convenience.

 -   Technical replicates should have the exact same names in all fields.
-    They are essentially copies of the same reaction and their Cq values are averaged.
+    They are essentially copies of the same reaction and their Cq values will be averaged.

 ## Example